Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Preliminaries

 where the norms are to be intended as vector norms.
 The discrete eigenvectors are orthogonal so that if $\bm{k}\neq\tilde{\bm{k}}$ or if $\bi\neq\tilde{\bi}$ we have that $(\bm{v}^h_{\bm{k},\bm{j}},\bm{v}^h_{\tilde{\bm{k}},\bm{j}}) = (\bm{v}^h_{\bm{k},\bi},\bm{v}^h_{\bm{k},\tilde{\bi}}) = 0$.
 Here $(\cdot,\cdot)$ denotes the vector inner product.

-By expanding $\bm{U}(t)$ in terms of the eigenvectors of $A$ we can decouple the ODE system \eqref{eq:main_eqn_discrete} into many scalar ODEs: set $\bm{U}(t)=\sum_{\bm{k}=\bm{1}}^{\bm{k}=(K-1)\bm{1}}a_{\bm{k}}(t)\bm{v}^h_{\bm{k}}$, and $\bm{f}(t)=\sum_{\bm{k}=\bm{1}}^{\bm{k}=(K-1)\bm{1}}f_{\bm{k}}(t)\bm{v}^h_{\bm{k}}$, plug these into \eqref{eq:main_eqn_discrete} and multiply by $\bm{v}_{\bar{\bm{k}}}$ to obtain,
+By expanding $\bm{U}(t)$ in terms of the eigenvectors of $A$ we can decouple the ODE system \eqref{eq:main_eqn_discrete} into many scalar ODEs: set $\bm{U}(t)=\sum_{\bm{k}=\bm{1}}^{\bm{k}=(K-1)\bm{1}}a_{\bm{k}}(t)\bm{v}^h_{\bm{k}}$, and $\bm{f}(t)=\sum_{\bm{k}=\bm{1}}^{\bm{k}=(K-1)\bm{1}}f_{\bm{k}}(t)\bm{v}^h_{\bm{k}}$, plug these into \eqref{eq:main_eqn_discrete} and multiply by $\bm{v}_{\bar{\bm{k}}}$ to obtain

-We now discretize \eqref{eq:main_eqn_discrete} in time by applying a generic Runge-Kutta (RK) method with absolute stability function $S(z)$, $z\in\mathbb{C}$ (see Chapter 3 of \cite{ButcherBook2016}).
+We now discretize \eqref{eq:main_eqn_discrete} in time by applying a generic Runge-Kutta (RK) method with absolute stability function $S(z)$, $z\in\mathbb{C}$; see \cite[Chapter 3]{ButcherBook2016}.
 Note that for explicit RK methods $S(z)$ is always a polynomial while for implicit methods $S(z)$ is a rational function.
-In both cases, $S(z)$ can always be written in the form $S(z) = 1 + z\tilde{S}(z)$ where $\tilde{S}(0)=1$ (see Lemma 351A in \cite{ButcherBook2016}).
+In both cases, $S(z)$ can always be written in the form $S(z) = 1 + z\tilde{S}(z)$ where $\tilde{S}(0)=1$; see \cite[Lemma 351A]{ButcherBook2016}.
 We discretize $\bm{U}(t)$ at times $t^n=n\Delta t$ for $n=0, \dots, N=T/\Delta t$ (assuming $T/\Delta t$ is integer).
 By applying the RK scheme to \eqref{eq:eig_decoupled_ode} and by summing over all eigenmodes we obtain the following scheme,

 Here, all $Q_j(z)$ are rational functions (or polynomials if the method is explicit) that satisfy $\sum_{j=1}^sQ_j(z)=\tilde{S}(z)$.
-The $c_j\in \R$ are the nodes of the RK method and $s\in\N_0$ is the number of stages of the method (e.g.~see Chapter 3 of \cite{ButcherBook2016}).
-The two equations on the right in \eqref{eq:num_scheme} are the \emph{delta form} of the scheme, in which $\Delta U^n$ is computed first and then added to $U^n$.
+The $c_j\in \R$ are the nodes of the RK method and $s\in\N_0$ is the number of stages of the method, e.g.~see \cite[Chapter 3]{ButcherBook2016}.
+The two equations on the right in \eqref{eq:num_scheme} are the \emph{delta form} of the scheme \cite[Section 12.6]{lomax2013fundamentals}, \cite[Chapter IV.8]{HairerWanner1996}, in which $(\Delta \bm{U})^n$ is computed first and then added to $\bm{U}^n$.
 As we will see in the next section, evaluating the scheme in its delta form helps to reduce rounding errors.